 - Garlic, lemons, chicken broth

-Directions: Marinate the chicken thighs in lemon juice, minced garlic, salt, and pepper.
-Sear the chicken skin-side down in a skillet until golden brown.
-Remove the chicken and sauté rice in the same skillet until slightly toasted.
-Add chicken broth and return the chicken to the skillet.
-Cover and cook until the rice absorbs the liquid and the chicken is cooked through.
+Directions: Marinate chicken in lemon juice, chopped garlic, salt, and pepper.
+Sear chicken skin-side down till it’s golden.
+Remove it then toast rice in the same pan.
+Add broth and put chicken back.
+Cover and cook till liquid is gone and chicken is done.

-Advice: Pair this dish with a side salad or steamed vegetables to balance the flavors.
-You can also adjust the garlic and lemon quantities to your taste preference.
+Advice: Pair with salad or steamed veggies to balance it out.
+You can also tweak garlic and lemon to match your taste.

 Section 5: Variations of Rice and Chicken Dishes Around the World